 Natalie's passion in the world of speech-language pathology is working with kids and teenagers who stutter.
 Natalie received speech therapy through the public school system throughout her life.
 She spent her teenage and young adult years searching for a reason why she was never "cured" of stuttering and returned to speech therapy many times.
 It wasn't until she attended the PSU Speech and Hearing Clinic and started to learn about stuttering that she began to accept and even appreciate her speech.
 She now believes there is nothing better for kids and teens who stutter than the chance to share life experiences and discuss stuttering openly with one another.
 Outside of work and stuttering, you can find Natalie baking, drinking copious amounts of coffee, or spending hours in a bookstore.

-This year Camp More will be held at Camp Magruder at Rockaway Beach, Oregon.
+Camp More will be held at Camp Magruder at Rockaway Beach, Oregon.
 This expansive camp offers the best of the Pacific Ocean and the beauty of Smith Lake.
 Campers will stay in cabins with full bathroom facilities and adult staff members present for supervision.
 Buffet style meals will be provided and enjoyed in a bright and open dining hall.
 Most dietary restrictions can be accommodated, however accommodations must be made in advance using the "Dietary Request Form" under the FORMS tab.

 Each camper will need to bring their own sleeping bag (bedding), towels, and toiletries.
 Camp Magruder can provide a bed pack (pillow, sheets, and a blanket) and towel to those who may need them at a rate of $7 per set.